rowbottomn/windturnbine_docs/README.md

-# windturnbine_docs
-Just an example of documentation for the Grade 9 Arduino Wind Turbine
+# Testing Wind Turbines with Arduino

+This is the documentation for the activity Wind Turbines in which students make a small wind turbine and then test it on their computer.

+## Topics

+---